cambridge-ceu/csd3/applications/DNAnexus.md

 ---

 [^1]:
-    Instead of the `dx login` and `dx logout` pair one can login with a token, try
+    Instead of the `dx login` and `dx logout` pair one can login with a token, i.e.,

     > ```bash
     > dx login --token $(cat ~/doc/nexus)